minecraft-dev/mcdev.io/install.md

 In addition to normal releases, we also ship nightly builds of _Minecraft Dev_ in separate channels.

-To configure nightly builds open the `Find Action` dialog by pressing the key combo `Ctrl-Alt-A` (or `Cmd-Alt-A` on Mac).
+To configure nightly builds open the `Find Action` dialog by pressing the key combo `Ctrl-Shift-A` (or `Shift-Cmd-A` on Mac).
 Type `Configure Minecraft Development Plugin Updates` and press `Enter`.
 This will bring up a window which will allow you to change your channel at any time.

 Due to a quirk with how IntelliJ handles plugin updates, you may not be able to automatically move from a pre-release